Angela's Ashes: Synopsis

 The family is forced to rely on the dole and charity from the local Society of Saint Vincent de Paul, which requires a humiliating application process.
-Angela and Malachy Sr argue about this as Malachy drinks the welfare money meant to feed the family, and views Angela's asking for charity as degrading.
+Angela and Malachy Sr argue about their conditions, Malachy spends the welfare money meant to feed the family, and he views Angela's asking for charity as degrading.
 The young family subsists on little more than bread and tea.

 Within a year of the family's arrival, Oliver and Eugene also die.
 Oliver dies first, and then Eugene, a few months later, from grieving the loss of his twin and pneumonia.
 After each death, Angela is depressed, and the family moves to another house.
 Each move is a slide into worse circumstances.
 They settle in a slum house.
 The entire ground floor floods for half the year, requiring the family to live in the upstairs rooms, called Italy, until the rains cease, when they again have access to the ground floor, Ireland.
 Their house is next to the only lavatory on the street.
 The traffic of families dumping chamber pots in the lavatory is offensive.
 Two more baby brothers, Michael (born 1936), and Alphie (Alphonsus Joseph, b.
 1940), are born in Limerick.

-Frankie grows up in Limerick as an intelligent boy, if always hungry.
+Frankie grows up in Limerick as an intelligent boy, but always hungry.
 He makes unique observations about those around him.
-His strict Catholic upbringing in the local public school preys on him; will he be going to hell, this plagues his mind as soon as he has been taught to make confession aged seven.
-He sees his father as three people; the man who rises early in the morning and talks with Frank; the man who tells stories to his sons in the evening; and the man who drinks too much, sings old songs and asks his young sons to promise to die for Ireland.
+His strict Catholic upbringing in the local public school preys on him: Will he be going to hell?
+This plagues his mind as soon as he has been taught to make confession at age 7.
+He sees his father as three people: the man who rises early in the morning and talks with Frank; the man who tells stories to his sons in the evening; and the man who drinks too much, sings old songs, and asks his young sons to promise to die for Ireland.

-Frank gets typhoid fever at age ten and is taken to the hospital for months, where for the first time he has adequate food, warmth, clean sheets, and access to books with the time to read them.
+Frank gets typhoid fever at age 10, and he is taken to the hospital for months, where for the first time he has adequate food, warmth, clean sheets, and access to books with the time to read them.
 Frankie contracts chronic conjunctivitis the next year, which does not heal, requiring treatments.

-When the US joins World War II, many Limerick men, including Malachy Sr, find work at defence plants in Coventry, England, and send money home.
+When the U.S. joins World War 2, many Limerick men, including Malachy Sr, find work at defence plants in Coventry, England, and they send money home.
 The first payment from Malachy Sr allows the family to buy food and pay the rent.
 Soon after, the money stops coming, and at age 11, Frank is the man of the house.

-When their mother is ill, Frank and his brothers steal leftover food from restaurants and grocery deliveries from doorsteps of wealthier homes, until they are sent to stay with their aunt while their mother recuperates in the hospital.
+When their mother is ill, Frank and his brothers steal leftover food from restaurants and grocery deliveries from doorsteps of wealthier homes until they are sent to stay with their aunt while their mother recuperates in the hospital.